Stacey Woelfel

 He received a Bachelor of Journalism degree in broadcast journalism from the Missouri School of Journalism in 1981, as well as receiving master’s and doctorate degrees in political science from Mizzou.
 Before returning to the University of Missouri in 1986, he worked as a photographer and assignment editor at WESH-TV, the NBC-affiliate station in Orlando, Florida.

 Woelfel enjoys traveling with his wife, Rebecca.
-The couple has two adult children who are both pursuing careers in the movie and television business in Los Angeles.
+The couple resides in California and has two adult children who are both pursuing careers in the movie and television business in Los Angeles.

 Related Stories